 Steller sea lions may be exposed to sounds from sonar and other transducers associated with training activities April through October.
-The Navy has determined the Steller sea lions' occurrence in the TMAA would be likely year round.
-Impacts have been modeled for the Eastern U.S. stock of Steller sea lions, which are not ESA-listed, and for the Western U.S. stock of Steller sea lions, which are ESA-listed.
+Steller sea lion occurrence in the TMAA is considered likely year round in relatively shallow waters over the continental shelf.
+Impacts have been modeled for the Eastern U.S. stock of Steller sea lions, which are not ESA-listed, and for the Western U.S. stock of Steller sea lions, which are not ESA-listed.